practicalli/clojure/docs/clojure-cli/practicalli-config.md

 All tools are provided via libraries and are only installed on first use.
 Unused aliases will therefore not install their libraries.

+!!!
+HINT "Aliases to start with"
+    Start with the following aliases to keep things simple

+    `clojure -T:project/create :name domain/project-name` to create a new clojure project

+    `clojure -M:repl/reloaded` to run a fully loaded REPL and rich terminal UI (which can be connected to from Clojure editors)

+    `clojure -X:test/watch` to run tests on file save (or `:test/run` to manually run tests once)

+    Use [Clojure tools.build](/clojure/clojure-cli/projects/tools-build/) to create jar and uberjar packages of the project.

 ### REPL experience